 13 Offenders sentenced in Aggravated Level 1 through Level 2 may receive community service as part of their sentence.
 Six percent (6%) of Aggravated Level 1 sentences, 8% of Level 1 sentences, and 9% of Level 2 sentences included community service.

-14 Special probation and community service may be imposed together in Levels 3 through 5, although this occurred in less than 1% of the convictions.
+14 Special probation and community service may be imposed together in Level 3 through Level 5, although this occurred for less than 1% of the convictions.